nice-game-hints/night-of-the-rabbit/02-mousewood/025-delivery.md

 keywords: plato, package, edith, letter
 ---

 When you [find Plato](018-plato.md) he can't deliver the packages.
 You can do it!
+Just pick up the packages from him.

 # What and where?
 There are two packages and two letters.